divyanshu-rawat/haversine-rest-api/README.md

 * Built a rest Api in Node.js by leveraging Node.js.
 * Used JSON web tokens for token-based user authentication.
 * Used ‘Haversine’ formula to calculate distance between given (Latitude,longitude) pairs.
+* This Api compares results returned by ‘Haversine’ formula and MongoDB Geospatial Indexes and Queries feature.

 ##